 Skip to content

 The flu is unlike the common cold in that symptoms can range from mild to severe.
 Catching influenza not only keeps you from going to work and taking care of your family, but it can also take you off your feet for days or weeks at a time, depending on the severity of your symptoms.
-Not to mention, when children get the flu, managing their symptoms can be challenging.
+Not to mention, when children get the flu, managing their symptoms can be an additional challenge.

 People infected with the flu virus can spread it to others, even if they do not have symptoms.
 The influenza virus passes from person to person mainly through droplets spread when the infected person sneezes, coughs, or talks.
 These droplets can land on a bystander's mouth or nose, or on a surface that the bystander touches with their hand before touching their nose, mouth, or eyes.
 The bystander can also inhale the droplets directly into their lungs.
 When sneezing or coughing, the droplets can spread up to six feet.